kketevani/kkapanadze/content/_index.md

 description: "

 <br><br>  My name is Ketevani Kapanadze.
 I am an Assistant professor (non-tenure) at Charles University, Faculty of Law, and I am working as a postdoc on [EqualStrength](https://equalstrength.eu).

-<br> I have obtained Ph.D. in Economics and Econometrics from CERGE-EI.
+<br><br> I have obtained Ph.D. in Economics and Econometrics from CERGE-EI.
 <br> I am a member of CERGE-EI Foundation Teaching Fellow (NY, USA) and the National Institute for Research on the Socioeconomic Impacts of Disease and Systemic Risks (SYRI).

 <br><br> My research interests lie at the intersection of economic geography, remote sensing, and European spatial and racial segregation.